tarantool/cartridge-cli/README.rst

     cartridge build
     cartridge start

-That's all!
-You can visit http://localhost:8081 and see your application's Admin Web UI:
+That's it!
+Now you can visit http://localhost:8081 and see your application's Admin Web UI:

 .. image:: https://user-images.githubusercontent.com/11336358/75786427-52820c00-5d76-11ea-93a4-309623bda70f.png
    :align: center
    :scale: 100%

-You can find more details in this documentation -- or start with the `getting started guide <https://www.tarantool.io/en/doc/latest/getting_started/getting_started_cartridge/>`_.
+You can find more details in this README document or you can start with the `getting started guide <https://www.tarantool.io/en/doc/latest/getting_started/getting_started_cartridge/>`_.

 .. _cartridge-cli-usage: